deckaddict/pinephone/README.md

-Any notes on how to make the pinephone work to get the tasks done.
+Any notes on how to make the pinephone work for my needs.

 To start bluetooth upon boot on alpine images sudo cp startbt.start to /etc/local.d/